Nationals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have won five of the seven games they were listed as the moneyline favorite this season (71.4%).
+- The Nationals have a 6-2 record in games they were favored on the moneyline (winning 75% of those games).

-- When it has played as moneyline favorites with odds of -120 or shorter, Washington has a 4-2 record (winning 66.7% of its games).
+- Washington has a 4-1 record (winning 80% of its games) when it has played as moneyline favorites of -135 or shorter.

-- Based on this matchup's moneyline, the Nationals have an implied win probability of 54.5%.
+- The implied moneyline probablility in this matchup gives the Nationals a 57.4% chance to win.

-- Washington has combined with opponents to go over the total 53 times this season for a 53-57-5 record against the over/under.
+- In the 116 games in which oddsmakers have set an over/under for Washington, it has combined with opponents to go over the total 53 times (53-58-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!